stateful/vscode-runme/walkthroughs/0-intro.md

 Runme’s purpose is to enable developers to achieve a functional local development environment quickly, starting with copy&paste, click to run commands, and many more features.
 While README.md is the most well-known, there are several other markdown files often found in a repo that you may encounter, including; BUILD.md, CONTRIBUTING.md, and many more.
 Runme supports most .md and .mdx files!

 Make sure to [get in touch](https://discord.gg/BQm8zRCBUY) with us if you are missing a feature or have other ideas.
-You can review development progress in [Runme's roadmap](https://github.com/stateful/runme/projects).

-👩‍💻 As a VS Code user, just click here to leverage Runme to run through this getting started guide.

-## 🛣 What's on the roadmap

-Review development progress in [Runme's roadmap](https://github.com/stateful/runme/projects) A few highlights of what's coming:

-- Just like code, test your documentation in Continiuous Integration
-- Switch back and forth between notebook and terminal UX seamlessly
-- Notebook UX tweaks and integrations for both authors and users
-- And more - tell us about your feature request [on Discord](https://discord.gg/stateful)

 ## Known limitations

 - Be cautious with environment variables interleaved within code blocks.
 The stateful execution of the notebooks (shell/bash-only; no PowerShell on Windows yet) leverages a naive implementation where the VS Code extension prompts for ENV var values and attempts to expand them.
 In essence, it does not match an interactive bash/shell session (yet).
 - We continue experimenting with aspects of user/developer experience including the passing of information/variables from cell to cell, ENV var handling that more closely matches shell a session and more robust markdown handling.
 - Please [report any issues](https://github.com/stateful/runme/issues/new) you encounter to help us mature Runme.

 ## 💡 Telemetry for improvements